WAN-Solutions/wan24-Core/src/Wan24-Core Docs/index.md

 the timeout
 - `ILogger` support
     - `Logging` as global logging helper
+    - `LoggerBase` and `DisposableLoggerBase` as base classes for a custom logger
     - `Logger` as `ILogger` for writing to `Logging`
     - `FileLogger` as `ILogger` for writing to a file
+    - `ConsoleLogger` writes to STDERR
+    - `DebugLogger` writes to the debug console
 - `IChangeToken` support using `ChangeCallback`
 - Hierarchic configuration using `OverrideableConfig`
 - Cancellation token awaiter